Calculating Pi using the Monte Carlo method in Pascal

 end.

-Line 11 starts the for loop instruction.
-The instructions between the begin and end keywords will be executed n times (the control variable i of the loop will change from 1 to n, each time increasing its value by 1).
-Line 11 implements part of point (3) of the algorithm, initializing the variable i of value 1 and execute points (7) and (8) of the algorithm, incrementing after each instruction execution loop control variable i by 1 and checking whether the value of the number has not yet exceeded the upper limit of the loop (i <= n).
-Inside the for loop always has exactly one instruction.
-As we need here, as in our example, more instructions, we need to write them between the begin and end keywords as a compound statement.
+• Line 11 starts the for loop instruction.
+The instructions contained between the keywords begin and end will be executed n times (the loop control variable i changes from 1 to n, increasing its value by 1 each time).
+Line 11 implements part of step (3) of the algorithm by initializing the variable i to 1 at the beginning, and also implements steps (7) and (8) of the algorithm by increasing the control variable i by 1 after each execution of the loop instructions and checking whether the value of i has not yet exceeded the upper limit of the loop (i≤n).
+Exactly one instruction is always executed inside a for loop.
+If we need more instructions here, as is the case in our example, we must write them between the keywords begin and end as a compound statement.